tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 Each subscription means that Meteor will continue synchronizing (or in Meteor terms, updating reactively) the particular set of data, we've just subscribed to, between server and client.
 If the PartiesList component gets destroyed, we need to inform Meteor to stop that synchronization, otherwise we'll produce a memory leak.

+In this case, we will use `OnDestroy` and implement `ngOnDestroy`, and we will use the `Subscription` object returned from our `Observable` - so when the Component is destroyed - the subscription will end.

 2) Updating Angular 2's UI

-We must inform Angular 2 to perform a UI refresh when new data arrives.
-In other words, we should setup a subscribe callback to run in Angular 2's zone.

-These two points were a strong reason to add a new class called `MeteorComponent` to the Angular2-Meteor package. `MeteorComponent` has two public methods: `subscribe` and `autorun`.
-If you inherit a component of this class and make use of these methods, you won't need to worry about cleanups: `MeteorComponent` will do them for you under the hood when it's needed.

-These methods also have a convenient boolean parameter called `autoBind`, which goes lastly.
-As its name suggests, we can tell `subscribe` to run the subscription callback in the change detection zone by setting the parameter to true.
+In order to connect Angular 2 and Meteor, we will use a special `Observable` operator called `zone()` - we use it on the Collection query object, so when the collection changes - the view will update.

-So, we are going to extend the `PartiesListComponent` component and make use of `this.subscribe`:
+So, we are going to extend the `PartiesListComponent` component and make use of `MeteorObservable.subscribe`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.4"}}

-> Note that we are calling `super()` so that the constructor of the component we are inheriting from will run as well

 Now run the app.
 Whoa, we've just made all the parties come back using pub/sub!